Alex-Bakic/Sketchy/README.md

 # Sketchy
 Fun little spin on the todomvc, specific to comedy sketches and ideas.

+To run, clone or download the repo and cd into the `Sketchy` directory and type `lein figwheel` then go to the address shown.

 At the moment the structure of this project looks like:

   ```